vtex-apps/return-app/docs/README.md

 # Return App V3 <sup>BETA</sup>

-Return app v3 is still in BETA.
+Return app v3 is still in BETA. v2 will no longer be supported so please do not install it.
  Docs are WIP.

 ## Description